 - Improved trails from Riverwalk Park through Pioneer Park area and beyond, creating a loop around ball fields that connects to Star Park, Boys & Girls Club, bathrooms, bike park, etc.

 - Lastly, fix/eliminate Main St. Intersection/non-intersection at True Value Hardware.
 That area is confusing, very busy and as a result it is dangerous.
-Left turns on and off Main Street should be banned in that area, a center curb would help with enforcement.
+If not returning this to a stop light intersection with controlled safe crossings, then left turns on and off Main Street should just be banned in this area altogether, a center curb would help with enforcement.

 The sum total of these fixes would join several trails into a large network of trails connecting Vander Yacht, the ball fields, Star Park, Bike Park, Boys & Girls Club, and Hovander without exposing cyclist and pedestrian to the worst traffic that Ferndale has to offer.
 It would also allow people to enter the system at any point which would reduce localized parking pressure during events or simply sunny afternoons.
 On one of these nice spring days, I will ride these paths even if the don’t exist, in the same fashion as I ride the yet to be built Nooksack Loop Trail and I will turn on my sports tracker app to get a better idea of how much trail there is and isn’t.